8/7/2024

 Operator

-The next question is from Brian McNamara from Canocor Ingenuity.
+The next question is from Brian McNamara from Canaccord Genuity.
 Please go ahead.

 speaker

-morning, guys.
+Hey, good morning, guys.
 Thanks for taking the question.
 So, you know, turnarounds are always difficult to time, but it sounds like there's some good things happening under the surface there, but not yet showing up in results.
 You know, DTC sales sound pretty good.
 New product sales are up.
-So are your distributor partners like the weakest link or is it just continue to repair and kind of nurture those relationships you had mentioned strengths with your Memorial Day promotion?
+So are your distributor partners like the weakest link?
+Or is it just continue to repair and kind of nurture those relationships?
+You had mentioned strengths with your Memorial Day promotion.
 Thanks.

 speaker